Utsav173/expense-tracker/backend/README.md

         - Ensure your database is running and you have the connection string.
         - Set the `DATABASE_URL_NEW` in your `.env` file to your connection string.
-        - Run migrations: `bun run db:migrate`
+        - Run migrations: `bun run db:push`
         - (Optional) Seed data: `bun run seed`

 ## Running the Application